 Alumni Magazine Features

-My research covers every facet of a story (and in this case, facade), even if I have to conquer my fear of heights and walk out on a ledge to gather information.
-Each story is meticulously constructed, from attention-grabbing headline, to rich story details and supporting sidebars, ever mindful of an institution’s brand.
+My research covers every facet of a story (and in this case, facade), even if I have to conquer my fear of heights to gather information.
+Each story is meticulously constructed, from an attention-grabbing headline to rich story details and supporting sidebars, ever mindful of an institution’s brand.

 I went out on a limb writing this feature for Framingham State University (ok, it was actually a ledge).
 The architect was kind enough to walk me through the entire half-built dormitory, explaining his vision, and I followed him everywhere—even out on the ledge, where my grip on my pen became a little slippery.
 Then it was up to the roof, where I was surprised to see, beyond the sprawl of Route 9, acres of forest.
 Interviews with executive staff revealed the dorm as part of an ambitious master plan.
 Combined with the glass that dominates North Hall’s design, and in tandem with the team from moth design, we saw “A Clear Vision” through to publication.